reinhart1010/reinhart1010.github.io/_posts/2021/2021-02-18-reinhart1010-rebranding-exploration-the-cursor.md

 <iframe class="w-full h-300" src="https://www.youtube.com/embed/GApEgSszb34" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture"></iframe>

-## Brand Customizability
+## Unique, Magical, Personal, and Specialized
 **If this cursor concept finally made into the rebrand, what would it look like?** The closest answer to the question which I can show you for now is this.

 ![image](https://user-images.githubusercontent.com/17312341/108114960-12718180-70cc-11eb-8e3c-9da26e658c46.png)

-The idea behind it is to imagine a typical fantasy RPG world, but instead of blades and magic we have flying cursors.
+The idea behind it is to imagine a typical fantasy RPG world, but instead of blades and magic we have flying cursors all around the place.
 One of the most prominent aspects of these worlds is that people often have different kinds of swords with unique characteristics and abilities.

 **When these magical swords are replaced with flying cursors, this means that the cursors should be unique, personal, and specialized.** And in fact, many people do not actually know that these cursors are customisable.
 Windows users can simply use any `.cur` or `.ani` files to replace their default cursor icons, while users on the Linux world can create a `x-cursor-theme`-compatible cursor theme for use in desktop environments. macOS users do not need to worry, though, as software such as [Mousescape](https://github.com/alexzielenski/Mousecape) are available to change the overall appearance of your cursor.